primaza/primaza/docs/book/src/tutorials/tenant/multi-cluster.md

 # Multi-Cluster Setup

-In this tutorial we create the following Multi-Cluster environment using [primazactl](https://github.com/primaza/primazactl)
+In this tutorial you will create the following Multi-Cluster environment using [primazactl](https://github.com/primaza/primazactl)

 ![image](../../imgs/tenant-view.png)